Aaron Rodgers in His Prime or Present Day Patrick Mahomes? Ben Roethlisberger Reveals His QB Pick

 As far as Rodgers is concerned, his first and only Lombardi trophy didn’t arrive until his third season as a starter.
 Likewise, it took seven seasons as a starter before he was able to claim his first regular-season MVP award.

-In that same amount of time, Mahomes had already managed to compile three regular-season MVP awards and three Super Bowl MVP awards.
+In that same amount of time, Mahomes has already managed to compile three regular-season MVP awards and three Super Bowl MVP awards.
 To further emphasize just how historic Mahomes’ current pace is, understand that Rodgers has competed in 21 playoff games throughout the course of his soon-to-be 21-year career.

 Mahomes has played in the exact same number of playoff games in seven seasons.
-Simply put, there are no two ways about it, should the pride and joy of Kansas City manage to maintain his current rate of play, the conversations surrounding his career will be exclusive to him and Tom Brady.
+Simply put, there are no two ways about it: should the pride and joy of Kansas City manage to maintain his current rate of play, the conversations surrounding his career will be exclusive to him and Tom Brady.

 Nevertheless, Mahomes’ reputation faces a bit of a crossroads heading into the 2025 season.
 The phenom was able to rebound from his loss to Brady at Super Bowl LV, but he’s now tasked with doing it again.